goaldiggers-kata/goaldiggers/ADRs/ADR003_MicroservicesarchitecturewithContainerization.md

 Proposed.

 ## Consequences
+- **Advantages**
   - Microservices will give greater flexibility and it is a distributed architecture.
 It gives eventual consistency, and all the distributed pieces must be stitched together.
 Thus fault tolerance, domino effect might be seen during synchronous communication.
   - Maintenance: As we have pool of services a standard governance have to imposed for implementation
+  - Smaller and faster deployments: Smaller codebases and scope = quicker deployments, which also allows  start to explore the benefits of Continuous Deployment.
+- **Disadvantages**
   - Performance is often overhead as the services will do many network calls.
-To increase performance we have many techniques like caching, replication, graph
+To increase performance we have many techniques like caching, replication, graph.
+  - Global testing is difficult: Testing a microservices-based application can be cumbersome.
+With microservices, each dependent service needs to be confirmed before testing can occur.
+Consider building up the Test automation which caters to testing each of the services to be tested independently.